anshulgera17/devOps/AWS.md

 ## AWS questions

-- What is VPC ?
+- What is VPC1 ?
 - What is difference between public and private subnet ?
 - What is reserved instance ?
 - What is difference between spot instance and reserved instance ?